pinguin999/ALPACA/lua-docs/docs/spine.md

 ## Start a new Spine project

-We recommend to have one folder per Spine project.
+It's recommend to have one folder per Spine project.
 **The folder name and the .spine file have to have the same name.
 For example door/door.spine for a door object.
 Also the Spine skeleton must be renamed to door.**

 > ⚠️ **Spine object names can only inclue ASCII characters and no numbers and none of this characters + - * / % ^ # < > = ( ) { } [ ] ; : , .**